ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 sidebarDepth: 2
 ---

-Ethereum nodes have to identify themselves with some basic information so that they can connect to peers.
-To ensure this information can be interpreted by any potential peer it is relayed in one of three standardized formats that any Ethereum node can understand: multiaddr, enode and Ethereum Node Records.
+Ethereum nodes have to identify themselves with some basic information to connect to peers.
+To ensure any potential peer can interpret this information, it is relayed in one of three standardized formats that any Ethereum node can understand: multiaddr, enode, or Ethereum Node Records.

 ## Prerequisites {#prerequisites}